saasbook/hw-activerecord-practice/README.md

 error if you directly use `ActiveRecord::Base.find` in your code.
 (Later in the course we will explore the RSpec mechanisms that allow us to do this "method shadowing" to disable certain methods in testing.)

+## Bonus background information

+Although ActiveRecord is a key part of Rails, you can use the ActiveRecord library outside of a Rails app.
+Indeed, these exercises make use of ActiveRecord, but the exercises themselves do not constitute a Rails app.
+So there are a few differences between how we are using AR here and how you'd use it in a Rails app:

+1. The Gemfile lists `active_record`
+as an explicit dependency.
+In a Rails app, the Gemfile would just list `rails` as a gem, but `rails` in turn depends on `active_record`, and Bundler would detect and resolve that dependency.

+2. Similarly, in `activerecord_practice.rb` there is a call to `establish_connection`.
+In a normal Rails app you would never need this, since Rails itself takes care of managing the database connections and there are even Rails extensions that can spread connections across multiple databases and handle master-slave replication.

+3. The two files in the assignment, `activerecord_practice.rb` and the specfile `spec/activerecord_practice_spec.rb`, explicitly `require` various gems.
+If this were a Rails app, Rails would automatically `require` all the gems in your Gemfile when your app starts up, so you'd almost never see explicit `require`s in the code files.